-When time is of the essence, information is released to the university community through security alerts/information bulletins posted prominently throughout campus or placed on university websites.
+When time is of the essence, information is released to the university community through security alerts/information bulletins distributed via Blackboard Connect outreach messaging or posted on university websites.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
 If you see something suspicious or out-of-the-ordinary, say something by contacting the police.